-DCED will grant awards to applicants that define community need, whose goals are aligned with the local Continuum of Care (CoC) priorities, which prioritize housing first, whose services aligns with the USICH goals of Opening Doors: the Federal Plan to End Homelessness, and targets are most appropriate for ending homelessness in Pennsylvania.
+DCED will grant awards to applicants that define community need, whose goals are aligned with the local Continuum of Care (CoC) priorities, which practices the housing first principles, whose services aligns with the USICH goals of Home, Together: the Federal Strategic Plan to Prevent and End Homelessness, and targets are most appropriate for ending homelessness in Pennsylvania.
 DCED will provide an in-depth review of all applications for completeness, capacity, performance, and a systematic response to ending homelessness.
 A committee will review the assessment scores of each application and rank applicants in accordance with priorities.